coder/code-server/README.md

 ### Quick Install

-We have a [script](./install.sh) to install code-server for Linux and macOS.
+We have a [script](./install.sh) to install code-server for Linux, macOS and FreeBSD.

 It tries to use the system package manager if possible.